EPCCed/eidf-docs/docs/services/gpuservice/training/L1_getting_started.md

 ## Change the default kubectl namespace in the project kubeconfig file

-  Passing the `-n <project-gpu-service-namespace>` flag every time you want to interact with the cluster can be cumbersome.
+  Passing the `-n <project-namespace>` flag every time you want to interact with the cluster can be cumbersome.

   You can alter the kubeconfig on your VM to send commands to your project namespace by default.